Agoric/documentation/main/ertp/api/payment.md

 # Payment
 Payments hold verified units of certain rights issued by Mints.
 Units from payments can be deposited in purses, but otherwise, the entire unit is available when the payment is transferred.
-A payment's balance can only fall, through the action of `depositExactly()`, `claimExactly()` or `burnExactly()`.
+A payment's balance can only fall, through the action of `purse.depositExactly()`, `assay.claimExactly()` or `assay.burnExactly()`.

 Payments can be converted to Purses by getting a verified assay and calling `assay.makeEmptyPurse().depositAll(payment)`;

 ## payment.getName()
 - Returns: `{String}`